o-lim/bam/README.md

       The test output name should have no extension or prefixes, these will be added using the default system rules.

+  test_pool [label] (optional)
+      Run unit test in the specified pool.
+By default, targets will have their tests run in the built-in ninja "console" pool.
+They will have access to real stdin and stdout.
+Only one console pool target can run at any one time in Ninja.

   test_runner [string] (optional)
       A test runner to call to wrap unit test execution in another executable or